rejetto/hfs/config.md

 - `title` text displayed in the tab of your browser.
 Default is "File server".
 - `file_menu_on_link` if to display file-menu when clicking on link, or have a dedicated button instead.
 Default is true.
 - `min_available_mb` refuse to accept uploads if available disk space is below this threshold.
 Default is 100.
 - `dont_overwrite_uploading` uploading a file with name already present in the folder will be renamed if this is enabled.
 Default is false.
+- `keep_session_alive` keeps you logged in while the page is left open and the computer is on.
+Default is true.

 #### Virtual File System (VFS)